 The Great Empires of Ancient India

-Persia held dominance in northern India until the conquest of Alexander the Great in 327 BCE.
-One year later, Alexander had defeated the Achaemenid Empire and firmly conquered the Indian subcontinent.
+Persia held dominance in northern India until the conquest of Alexander the Great in 330 BCE who marched on India after Persia had fallen.
 Again, foreign influences were brought to bear on the region giving rise to the Greco-Buddhist culture which impacted all areas of culture in northern India from art to religion to dress.
 Statues and reliefs from this period depict Buddha, and other figures, as distinctly Hellenic in dress and pose (known as the Gandhara School of Art).
-Following Alexander’s departure from India, the Maurya Empire (322-185 BCE) rose under the reign of Chandragupta Maurya (322-298) until, by the end of the third century BCE, it ruled over almost all of northern India.
+Following Alexander’s departure from India, the Mauryan Empire (322-185 BCE) rose under the reign of Chandragupta Maurya (r. c.
+321-297 BCE) until, by the end of the third century BCE, it ruled over almost all of northern India.

-The country splintered into many small kingdoms and empires (such as the Kushan Empire) in what has come to be called the Middle Period.
+The Mauryan Empire declined and fell after Ashoka's death and the country splintered into many small kingdoms and empires (such as the Kushan Empire) in what has come to be called the Middle Period.
 This era saw the increase of trade with Rome (which had begun c.
-130 BCE) following Augustus Caesar’s conquest of Egypt in 30 BCE (Egypt had been India's most constant partner in trade in the past).
+130 BCE) following Augustus Caesar’s incorporation of Egypt into the newly established Roman Empire in 30 BCE.
+Rome now became India's primary partner in trade as the Romans also had already annexed much of Mesopotamia.
 This was a time of individual and cultural development in the various kingdoms which finally flourished in what is considered the Golden Age of India under the reign of the Gupta Empire (320-550 CE).

-The Decline of Empire and the Coming of Islam
+The Decline of Empire & the Coming of Islam